 Renting or Leasing a Property

-Every time there is a resident change at a property address, a City occupancy inspection is required.
+Every time there is a resident change at a residential property address, a City occupancy inspection is required.
 The City does not stipulate whether the landlord or renter orders the inspection.
 The inspection must be completed and passed before a occupant can move in.
 The fee for the Occupancy Inspection is $50.00 and is valid for 90 days.
-To request an occupancy inspection please fill out the Residential Occupancy Permit Application or call (636) 327-5101.
+To request a residential occupancy inspection please fill out the Residential Occupancy Permit Application or call (636) 327-5101.

 See the Residential Occupancy Inspection Checklist to view the items that will be inspected.